splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/1-concepts/06-statement-simple-structured.md

 title: "Statement"
 ---

-Statements are the instructions that we can get the computer to perform.
-Now that we have added the control flow statements, we have a whole range of different things we can get the computer to do.
+Statements are instructions that we can get the computer to perform.
+Now that we have added control flow statements to our tool kit we have a whole range of different things we can get the computer to do.

-Hopefully these seem like very simple actions, and you may be thinking "Surely programs are made of more complex things?".
-But that is not the case.
+Hopefully these seem like very simple actions, and you may even be thinking "Surely programs are made of more complex things?".
+The answer is no!
 Individual instructions are very simple.
-Once you know how they work, you need to practice combining these in different ways to help achieve your goals.
+Once you know how they work, you need to practice combining them in different ways to help achieve your goals.

 :::tip
 Remember.
-The computer is **unintelligent**.
-So none of the actions it performs can be complex.
+The computer is **unintelligent**, so none of the actions it performs can be complex.
 It achieves things by doing millions of tiny, insignificant, actions every second.
 :::

-## Statements - Why, When, and How?
+## Statements -- when, why, and how?

-We have already seen that a program, and a compound statement, is a list of statments (instructions) and that the if, case, while, do while, and for loop stataments can also contain statements (the ones they choose between).
+We have already seen that a [program](../../../1-sequence-and-data/1-concepts/00-program) is just a list of statements, as is a [compound statement](../02-0-compound-statement).
+[If](../03-1-if), [case](../03-2-case), [while](../04-1-while-loop), [do while](../04-2-do-while), and [for](../04-3-for-loop) loop statements also contain statements, which are only run under certain conditions.

 The great thing to see now is that you can **combine** these in lots of different ways.
-An if statement can contain a while loop, that contains a case statement.
-Anywhere you can put a statement, you can now **choose** between any of these different statements to create a sequence of actions that get the computer to do what you want.
+An `if` statement can contain a `while` loop, that contains a `case` statement.
+Anywhere you can put a statement, you can now choose between any of these different statements to create a sequence of actions that get the computer to do what you want.

 ## In C#

 :::tip[Syntax]
-The following shows the list of things we have seen so far that can exist as statements.
+The following diagram shows the list of things we have seen so far that can exist as statements.

 ![Syntax for statement, showing a list of options made up of the simple and control flow statements we have seen.](./images/statement-with-control-flow.png)

 :::

-:::note
+:::note[Summary]

-- Statement is the **term** given to the instructions in code.
+- A statement is a single instruction in code.
 - **Simple Statements** that perform an action.
 The actions you can perform are:
-  - [Method Call](../../../1-sequence-and-data/1-concepts/03-method-call) used to run the code in a Procedure.
+  - [Method Call](../../../1-sequence-and-data/1-concepts/03-method-call): run the code in a method.
-  - [Assignment Statement](../../../1-sequence-and-data/1-concepts/08-assignment-statement) used to calculate a value and store it in a Variable.
+  - [Assignment Statement](../../../1-sequence-and-data/1-concepts/08-assignment-statement): store a value in a variable.
-  - [Jump Statements](../04-jumping) allow you to affect which instruction will be performed next.
+  - [Jump Statements](../05-0-jumping): alter which instruction will be performed next.
   This includes:
-    - [Break](../04-jumping#break): to jump out of a Looping Statement.
+    - [Break](../05-1-break): jump out of a looping statement.
-    - [Continue](../04-jumping#continue): jumps to the condition in a Looping Statement.
+    - [Continue](../05-2-continue): jump to the condition in a looping statement.
-    - [Exit](../04-jumping#exit): (return in C) to end the current Function or Procedure.
-    - [Goto](../04-jumping#goto): the unstructured jump<sup>[1](#FootnoteRaptor)</sup> to an arbitrary location in the code.
+    - [Goto](../05-3-goto): jump<sup>[1](#FootnoteRaptor)</sup> to an arbitrary location in the code.
 - **Structured Statements** contain statements and control the flow of execution:
-  - [Looping Statements](../03-looping): that repeat a statement a number of times.
+  - [Looping Statements](../04-0-looping): repeat a statement a number of times.
-    - [While Loop](../04-1-while-loop): Test condition before the body, repeating **0 to many** times.
+    - [While Loop](../04-1-while-loop): test condition **before** the body, repeating **0 to many** times.
-    - [Do While Loop](./04-2-do-while.mdx): Test condition after the body, repeating **1 to many** times.
+    - [Do While Loop](../04-2-do-while): test condition **after** the body, repeating **1 to many** times.
-    - [For Loop](../04-3-for-loop): A variation of the while designed to perform a counting loop.
+    - [For Loop](../04-3-for-loop): a variation of the while designed to perform a counting loop.
-  - [Branching](../02-branching): that select from a number of optional statements.
+  - [Branching](../03-0-branching): select from a number of optional statements.
-    - [If Statement](../02-branching#if-statement): Branch based on a Boolean Data Expression (2 paths).
+    - [If Statement](../03-1-if): branch based on a boolean expression (2 paths).
-    - [Case Statement](../02-branching#case-statement): Branch based on an Ordinal Expression (n paths).
+    - [Case Statement](../03-2-case): branch based on the value of an expression (n paths).
 <hr class="footnote">
 <div id="FootnoteRaptor" class="footnote"><sup>1</sup>Often resulting in death by raptor</div>
 :::